 In the Git section, click Try Sample.

-Scroll to confirm that Deployment and Create a route to the application are selected.
+Confirm that Deployment and Create a route to the application are selected.

-nodejs build is complete, and that the
+nodejs build to complete and for the

 A new tab in your browser opens with a message similar to the following.